 We hold on to our most inner thoughts at the thought of losing someone we love.
 Growing up my parents seemed to be immortal.
 When my mother passed, I couldn’t imagine her not being in my life, because I still had my father.
 Now I cannot imagine a life without him.

-As a child, I wasn’t encouraged to explore the possibilities that one day I might have to deal with illness or someone’s passing, let alone deal with my parents’ illness or passing.
-I was completely shielded from anything to do with death and in my twenties when I was faced with losing someone close to me for the first time, I admit I didn’t cope very well.
+As a child, I wasn’t encouraged to explore the possibilities that I might have to deal with someone’s illness or their passing, let alone deal with my parents’ illness or passing.
+I was completely shielded from anything to do with death and in my twenties when I was faced with losing someone close to me for the first time, I didn’t cope very well.
 Just thinking about it, scared me half to death.

-Considering death is inevitable and is our only one certainty in life, I believe we need to talk about it more; bring it into the conversation.
-We should all be encouraged to talk about death as part of the bigger picture of the cycle of life, instead of it being something that’s hidden away.
-Being able to talk about death in this way, won’t make it seem so scary when the time comes.
+Considering death is inevitable and is our only one certainty, we need to talk about it more; bring it into the conversation.
+We should all be encouraged to talk about death as part of life, instead of it being something that’s hidden away.
+I know that being able to talk about death in this way, won’t make it seem so scary when the time comes.

 Today, my beliefs have given me a positive focus on the process.
 I’m not seeing death as something traumatic or final.
 I still believe our loved ones stay around us, they’re just not physically with us.